bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 We have decided to explore option 2 for Bevy 0.12 as persisting entities involves solving other problems that have no simple and satisfactory answers.

-#### Data Structures

-Ideally we would only ever need to iterate over dense arrays of data (e.g. `Vec<T>`).
-CPUs are very good at this as it enables predictable data access that increases the cache hit rate and makes for very fast processing.

-The options, for component data `T`:

-* `Vec<T>`
-* `SparseSet<Entity, T>` - contains a 'sparse' `Vec<T>` and a dense `Vec<usize>` that is indexed by `Entity.index` and the `usize` value is the index into the sparse `Vec`.
-* `HashMap<Entity, T>`

-`Vec<T>` cannot be used with the current renderer architecture.
-Mesh entities are extracted in extraction query iteration order.
-They are then queued to a render phase and sorted.
-They are iterated in phase order to prepare and batch into instanced draws.
-The renderer can be rearchitected to enable use of `Vec<T>` but that is more intrusive than there was time to finalize for 0.12.

-`SparseSet<Entity, T>` is a good option and performs well.
-Lookups for batching involve indexing into two `Vec`s, which for lookups are fast.
-It has the benefit that the dense `Vec<T>` can be iterated directly if `Entity` order is irrelevant.

-However, `SparseSet` has the downside that the dense `Vec<usize>` has to be as large as the largest contained `Entity.index`.
-If you spawn a million entities, then despawn 999,999, leaving the millionth entity still spawned, every `SparseSet<Entity, T>` for different `T` will have to have a `Vec<usize>` that is one million items large.

-`HashMap<Entity, T>` is similar to `SparseSet`, and more familiar.
-It has good space complexity, with performance depending a lot on the hash function.

-Fast hash functions from the wild were tested AHash, FNV, FxHasher, SeaHasher, but all had quite a big performance drop compared to `SparseSet`.
-Ultimately, a hash function designed by @SkiFire13, and inspired by `rustc-hash`, was chosen that has strong performance and is robust enough for this usage.
-This combination is called `EntityHashMap` and is the new way to store component data in the render world.
+After consideration, we landed on using `HashMap<Entity, T>` with a hash function designed by @SkiFire13, and inspired by `rustc-hash`.
+This configuration is called `EntityHashMap` and is the new way to store component data in the render world.

-The worst case performance with random Z-order spawning of 2D meshes/sprites in `bevymark` is similar to `SparseSet`.
-The best case performance with 2D meshes/sprites spawned in draw order

 #### EntityHashMap Helpers